Discover Nikkei Logo

 Brazilians with a Japanese identity

-So I'm considered bilingual.
-I speak Japanese, so I guess everyone thinks I'm Japanese.
-What Japanese people find really strange is that when a phone call comes in or a Brazilian person comes in, I immediately switch to Portuguese.
-It's a really impressive way to switch.
+I’m more or less considered bilingual, right?
+When I speak Japanese, everyone thinks I’m Japanese.
+What Japanese really marvel at is when a phone call comes in or when a Brazilian person enters the conversation, the language immediately switches to Portuguese.
+I can really skillfully switch.

 Date: September 19, 2019